Overlanding Gear List for Beginners — What to Bring on Your First Trip

 Satellite Communicator

-Genuinely optional on your first trip if you are staying on established routes, filing a trip plan with someone who knows when to call for help, and not going solo.
-Skip it if budget is the reason you are skipping it.
+Genuinely optional on your first trip — if you’re staying on established routes, filing a trip plan with someone reliable, and not going solo.
+Skip it if budget is the actual reason you’re skipping it.
+That’s a defensible call for a first trip on familiar terrain.

 The Order Matters More Than the List